Amazon is known as one of the most innovative and successful companies in the world.

-In this post I’ll show you some of the key principles of Amazon’s onboarding process.
+In this article, I’ll show you some of the key principles of Amazon’s onboarding process.

 Principles they use to bring new employees up to speed quickly and effectively.

-And teach teach new hires the Amazon company culture and values.
+And teach new hires the Amazon company culture and values.

-Use these principles in your own company onboarding process and it will invariably show up in performance metrics for new employees.
+Use these principles in your company onboarding process and they will invariably show up in performance metrics for new employees.

 Can You Teach Someone To Care More?

 How many times have you heard managers complain about employees’ poor performance or low standards?

 That was the subject of a 2017 letter to Amazon shareholders.